Can you, should you, visit the Vatican and Colosseum in one day in Rome?

 If you are visiting in the winter, you may want to visit the Colosseum + park first, as last entry there is at 3:30 PM, while the Vatican Museums allow entry through 4 PM and are open until 6 PM.

-At the time of this writing in spring 2022, you cannot take the shortcut between the Vatican Museums and Saint Peter's Basilica (closed since Covid until further notice), so you'd have to consider wait times to get into each of them.
+As of September 2022, you cannot take the shortcut between the Vatican Museums and Saint Peter's Basilica unless you are on a tour, so you'd have to consider wait times to get into each of them.

 If you organize a tour that will take you to the Vatican and Colosseum in one day, like this superb one with Walks of Italy, you may already have transportation between the two sites included.